 For our youngest patients, we do early (Phase 1) treatment including habit correction, management of severe dental crowding, and correcting crossbites and underbites.
 Following this phase, we evaluate whether or not Phase 2 treatment (full braces) is necessary.

-In-Ovation® braces allow for more comfortable tooth movement, spontaneous expansion, maintenance of good blood flow, and bone healing as teeth move.
+Self-ligating braces allow for more comfortable tooth movement, spontaneous expansion, maintenance of good blood flow, and bone healing as teeth move.
 The appointments are also shorter and more comfortable than with traditional braces, which patients of all ages appreciate.
+There are the traditional silver braces as well as a clear or ceramic option for improved esthetics.

 We are also certified providers of Invisalign® clear aligners for patients who want a bracket-free orthodontic experience.
 The aligners are clear, comfortable, and easily removable for eating, brushing, and flossing.

 Our surgical treatments are for adults with severe skeletal malocclusions for which conventional orthodontics is not enough.
-We treat these cases in conjunction with an oral surgeon.
+We treat these cases in conjunction with some of the best oral surgeons in the area.
+Both the orthodontist and oral surgeon form a joint treatment plan spefically designed to meet the goals of each case.

 The Cost of Orthodontics